projectsbyif/data-permissions-catalogue/_patterns/gesture-matching.md

   - title: Hand-written signatures
 ---

-Someone physically makes a gesture or pattern which is matched against an expected pattern when requesting access to data.
+When requesting access to data, someone physically makes a gesture or pattern which is matched against an expected pattern.